vlitzke/kitchenflies/DNAseq/6_targetInDels/README.md

 6.

+A common downstream analysis for DNA-seq data is variant calling, that is, the identification of positions in the genome that vary relative to the genome reference and between individuals.
+A popular analysis framework for this application is GATK for single nucleotide polymorphism (SNP) or small insertions/deletions (indels)

 Difference between .index and .fai:

 index fai : used by the tool to list the chromosome and quickly fetch a sequence from the fasta sequence